xinwenfu/Get-Started-With-ESP32-OTA/README.md

 ### Updating to a Previous App Version (No Anti-Rollback)

 Now we will see what happens when the current firmware has a larger app version than the new firmware.
 Change the value of "version.txt" to 2 by running ```echo 2 > version.txt```.
-Now build and run the app using ```idf.py flash monitor```.
+Now build and run the app.

 The OTA process completes successfully, and the "Hello World" app runs just fine.
 This indicates that the anti-rollback mechanism has not been implemented.